TAYLOR EVANS PUBLIC SCHOOL

-It is our practice to make a sick child feel as comfortable as possible while parents are being contacted.
+It is our practice to make a sick child feel as comfortable as possible while caregivers are being contacted.
 The best place for a student who is ill is at home.
 When an illness or injury seems serious, the principal or designate may take the child to the doctor or call an ambulance.
 Please ensure that the office always has up-to-date information on how to reach you or an emergency contact.

 The Immunization of School Pupils Act requires the medical officer to maintain a health record on each school child.
 It also requires that all children be immunized against diphtheria, tetanus, polio, measles, mumps, and rubella unless exempted.

-Parents administer medication at home where possible.
+Caregivers administer medication at home where possible.
 Students are not permitted to have any medications with them or in their lockers at any time.
 Exceptions to this may include: epipens and asthma inhalers, and diabetic equipment.

 Where medication must be administered by school personnel it will be kept in the office.
 Both prescription and non-prescription medication requires written authorization.
 This form is available at the office.